Nalaquq/DINOcut/README.md

     ├── GroundingDINO       # GroundingDINO model installed by setup.py
     ├── sam                 # The Segment Anything Model and weights downloade by setup.py ├── scripts             # Utility functions and synthetic.py
-    ├── starter_dataset     # Directoryu to place scraped images into this folder for DINOcut to parse.
+    ├── starter_dataset     # Directory to place scraped images into this folder for DINOcut to parse.
     ├── citation.cff        # Relevent citations for the project
     ├── dinocut_config.yaml # yaml file for DINOcut settings
     ├── dinocut.py          # the main app for DINOcut